Published: 07 August 2017

-Poppleston Allen named as main sponsor of 2017 Nottingham Best Bar None Award
+Specialist licensing law firm Poppleston Allen has become the main sponsor of the 2017 Nottingham Best Bar None Awards scheme.

 Best Bar None is a national initiative supported by the Home Office that is designed to acknowledge and reward safe and well run licensed premises.
 For the last five years the scheme has been run in Nottingham city centre by the Nottingham Business Improvement District (BID).